berezucc/Cat-Watch/README.md

 > $ node server.js

 ## Build
-Front-end developed with React.js framework.\n
+Front-end developed with React.js framework.<br/>
-Back-end developed using Node.js and Express.\n
+Back-end developed using Node.js and Express.<br/>
-Database used for this project is MongoDB.\n
+Database used for this project is MongoDB.<br/>
 The Cat API used for cat images.

 ## About